wikimedia/wikimedia-developer-portal/src/use-content/index.md

 ## Use wiki content

-Find open-source libraries, get started using the API, or download content in bulk.
+Find open source libraries, get started using the API, or download content in bulk.

 [Learn more](content.md)